-Shiatsu is an oriental bodywork technique that balances the body’s energies and strengthens the internal organs.
+Shiatsu massage is an oriental bodywork technique that balances the body’s energies and strengthens the internal organs.
 To determine the state of energy of the client the practitioner use visual clues such as the condition of hair, skin, nails, eyes, the sound of the client’s voice, tightness or softness in certain places on the body, pulse points and asking questions.
 There is often a central focus on the abdomen which like the feet in reflexology has a story to tell that reflects the entire health of the individual.

-Therapists usually have some knowledge of many different techniques and others go on to specialize in deep tissue, or CranioSacral therapy. or reflexology or one of the many techniques that are available today.
+Therapists usually have some knowledge of many different techniques and others go on to specialize in deep tissue, or CranioSacral therapy.
+Or reflexology or one of the many techniques that are available today.
 How do you choose which technique is best for you?

 How to best select a therapist for your needs.

 Any technique is only as good as the practitioner who performs it.
-Massage is so personal that first and foremost it is important to trust and like your therapist.
+Massage therapy is so personal that first and foremost it is important to trust and like your therapist.
 You will probably see them again and again.
 A friend may recommend someone to you.
 Or you may look in the yellow pages or answer an ad in the paper.
 There are key questions to ask your therapist before making an appointment.

 Are you licensed?
 This is the first question.
 And a very important one.
 The next one is, how long have you been practicing?
-You may want to ask where has the therapist worked.
+You may want to ask where has the massage therapist worked.
 Have they worked for a doctor or a chiropractor, or have they worked in a spa.
 Ask them what school they went to and what continuing education courses they have done.
 Have they specialized in any particular techniques?
-It is very easy for a therapist to claim to be a hot stone massage expert after attending a weekend seminar.
-But it is worthwhile asking a few extra questions to determine whether the therapist is certified in the technique or at least studying for that certification in which case they are taking regular courses.
+It is very easy for a massage therapist to claim to be a hot stone massage expert after attending a weekend seminar.
+But it is worthwhile asking a few extra questions to determine whether the therapist is certified in the technique, or at least studying for that certification in which case they are taking regular courses.